 What my Grandfather taught me is called "Old School".
 It is this mindset that the “liberal progressive elites" are trying to bury with falsehoods.
 Everyone needs an older person in their life to help them be a better person.
+The older the better.
 I hope I can be that person for you.
 Another significant issue in our culture is that parents do not teach their children to respect their elders anymore.
 Remember Rodney Dangerfield?
-"I get no respect".
+"I don't get no respect".
 Bruce Willis most certainly gets no respect from his peers.
-I personally believe the number one attribute of love is show respect for everyone regardless of our differences in opinion.
-Do you agree with this?
+I personally believe the number one attribute of love is showing respect for everyone regardless of our differences in opinion or our differences in skin color.
+Do you agree?

 No other man (other than Jesus) has had such a positive impact on my life.
 I believe all boys growing up need to have an elderly man mentor them on what it is to be like Jesus in the way we think, talk and transact in life.
 Let me share a story about my Grandfather and how colorful his speech was.
 I must have been about ten years old when he told me this joke.
 It goes like this...

 An elderly widower took off on his daily trip to the grocery store by means of City bus.
 He forgot his grocery list so he tried to refresh his memory on what was on it.
 He completed his shopping and got on the bus to return home.
 The old man starts to go through his shopping bags to see if he got everything he came for.
 As he speaks to himself he starts naming each item in the bag ... milk, bread, eggs, lunch meat, aspirins ... silently he says to himself, "Oh No!
 I forgot my aspirins".
 Once he realizes the gravity of his mistake he starts yelling out loud, "MY ASSBURNS!
 MY ASSBURNS!
 Then you hear the bus driver yell back, "IF IT BURNS THAT MUCH STICK IT OUT THE WINDOW".